 Advances in general-purpose machine learning have largely been spearheaded by models based on the transformer architecture.
 These models have proven extremely impressive in their capabilities; however, they have a fundamental limitation.
 A transformer does not maintain state between requests, meaning that beyond its initial training and context window, it has no memory.
 In addition, it completely lacks temporal continuity between interactions.

 In this work, I explore the Continuous Neural Graph (CNG), a stateful spiking neuron graph that relies on Hebbian Learning and Lamarckian Evolution to learn how to compute a function.
-This enables continual learning along with temporality within the graph.

 The dominant paradigm in modern machine learning is the transformer architecture, introduced by Vaswani et al. [1] in Attention Is All You Need.
 Transformers process input sequences via self-attention mechanisms and have achieved remarkable results across language, vision, and reasoning tasks.
 However, as described below, they are stateless between calls and require the full context to be re-fed on every interaction.